qwinkler/katacoda-scenarios/swarm-to-kubernetes-migration/step3.md

 We can see what is happening with a Pods in a real time.
 For this, run: `kubectl get pod -l app=nginx --watch`{{execute}}

+> Press Ctrl+C to stop the watch process

 As you saw, the new Pod was created and the old one was removed.
-Now, we need to have: 1 Deployment, 2 ReplicaSet and 1 Pod.
+Now, we need to have: 1 Deployment, 2 ReplicaSet and 3 Pods.
 Lets verify:

 `kubectl get deployment,replicaset,pod`{{execute}}